hexx/sound-collective/prompt.md

 Try creating your own 1.
 AI-Powered Pattern Generation.

 Wouldn't allowing users to input their Gemini API Key and using https://generativelanguage.googleapis.com/v1beta/models/gemini-2.5-pro enable them to use the Gemini API?

+What would happen if we added a "sparkling" mode feature to this application?

+Is it possible to add sound variations to the "sparkling" mode?

+Added sound variations to the "sparkling" mode.